Aryankpoor/Vorizon---e-commerce-site/README.md

 there will be no in real life delivery of the product so don't expect a product delivery to any address you entered.
 Also the form details entered are not being used in any way by vorizon.

-Also a sample product card is online on https://adkalus.netlify.app/ so you can check out the sample card and just have an idea of how the website will look.

-And there is ony one branch , there is no test or secondry branch
+And there is ony one branch , there is no test or secondry branch so kind of be careful before making a PR, you know what I mean:wink:

 HAPPY CODING!